How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 The moment someone gets access to your device, especially your phone, they can quickly scan your WhatsApp QR code, and access your WhatsApp conversations in that short time.

-Even worse, they’re also able to use WhatsApp web from a different computer than yours after they’ve gained access to your account.
-So this gives anyone the possibility to access your Whatsapp account from anywhere in the world for as long as they can access your WhatsApp QR code.
+Even worse, they’re also able to use WhatsApp Web from a different computer than yours after they’ve gained access to your account.

 1. Access to your device backup file

-This works even when you have locked your WhatsApp with AppLock.
-However, note that this hack affects only those devices that do not have the recently updated WhatsApp.
+However, note that this hack affects only those devices that do not have the recently updated WhatsApp version.

 When a hacker gets access to your device, within minutes they will be able to read or even delete your WhatsApp conversations from another device.